-- 3.2 Staff: Through their training and experience, members of staff are expected to promote an anti-bullying culture by:

-- celebrating achievement

-- anticipating problems and providing support

-- disciplining sensibly and fairly

-- making opportunities to listen to pupils

-- acting as advocates of pupils.

-- 3.3 Pupils: Through our pastoral care systems, pupils are informed and taught that all types of bullying will not be tolerated in the School.
-Pupils are encouraged:

-- to celebrate the effort and achievements of others

-- to hold and promote positive attitudes

-- to feel able to share problems with staff

-- to turn to someone they trust, if they have a problem

-- not to feel guilty about airing complaints

-- to treat meals as pleasant social occasions.
+- 3.2 Staff: Through their training and experience, members of staff are expected to promote an anti-bullying culture by: - celebrating achievement - anticipating problems and providing support - correcting unwanted behaviours sensibly and fairly - making opportunities to listen to pupils - acting as advocates of pupils - providing 'help and support to meet the needs of children as soon as problems emerge' in line with 'Working Together to Safeguard Children, December 2023. - Record 'all concerns, discussions and decisions made including the rationale for these decisions' in line with Keeping Children Safe in Education 2024. - 3.3 Pupils: Through our pastoral care systems, pupils are informed and taught that all types of bullying will not be tolerated in the School.
+Pupils are encouraged: - to celebrate the effort and achievements of others - to hold and promote positive attitudes - to feel able to share problems with staff - to turn to someone they trust, if they have a problem - not to feel guilty about airing complaints - to treat meals as pleasant social occasions.